rhpit/paws/doc/install.rst

 Fedora
 ++++++

-Replace version from repo url to match with your Fedora version or just use copr that does it automatically for you:
+Replace **<VERSION>** from repo url to match with your Fedora version or just use copr that does it automatically for you:

 .. code-block:: bash

-	sudo curl -o /etc/yum.repos.d/paws.repo https://copr.fedorainfracloud.org/coprs/eduardocerqueira/paws/repo/fedora-24/eduardocerqueira-paws-fedora-24.repo
+	sudo curl -o /etc/yum.repos.d/paws.repo https://copr.fedorainfracloud.org/coprs/eduardocerqueira/paws/repo/fedora-<VERSION>/eduardocerqueira-paws-fedora-<VERSION>.repo
 	sudo dnf install -y paws

 or by copr